hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlang.md

 ```

 The command can be a variable, or a special keyword (those are defined by the app
-you are using)
+you are using).

 Variables are like "options", while keywords are like "commands".
-Options can be specified
-only once (if you do it more times, it will overwrite the previous one),
+Options can be specified only once (if you do it more times, the previous one will be overwritten),
 while commands invoke some behavior every time they are defined.

 The trailing spaces at the beginning and end of words are not necessary, and are